Top 40 Software Testing Interview Questions

 14. Can you describe the different types of test coverage techniques?

-The test coverage process is used to assess if you are testing everything that needs to be tested.
+The test coverage process assesses if you are testing everything that needs to be tested.
 Test coverage creates difficulties for areas that aren’t already covered, improving the overall quality of the test suite.
 We can utilize these approaches to enhance or maximize test coverage.

 15. What is data flow testing?